top of page

 Dating While Recovering from an Eating Disorder: What to Know and How to Navigate

-I’ll never forget the time a guy I had just started dating invited me over for dinner and said, “I’m making steak and salad—no carbs tonight.”
-Then there was another guy who, while enjoying a hearty Italian meal, admitted his biggest fear in life was “getting fat.”
-At that point, I was several years into recovery from an eating disorder, so their disordered comments didn’t trigger me.
-But if I’d been earlier in my healing, those interactions could’ve had a serious impact.
-Eve
+I always remember the time a guy I had just started dating invited me over for dinner and said he was making chicken and salad, but was intentionally leaving carbs out of the meal.
+Then there was another guy who, while enjoying a hearty Mexican meal, admitted his biggest fear in life was gaining weight.
+At that point, I was many years into recovery from an eating disorder, so their disordered comments didn’t trigger me.
+But if I’d been earlier in my healing, those interaction

 Caroline Young